rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 ## Build behavior and exit status

 By default, the command fails when setup, packaging, the default-target HTML build, or production of the crate's library documentation fails.
-Failures in rustdoc JSON, documentation coverage, or additional targets are reported but do not change the exit status, matching how docs.rs treats auxiliary output.
+Preparation failures during any default-target step also abort the build.
+JSON and coverage command/output failures, and additional-target failures including preparation, are reported but do not change the default exit status.

+A default-target HTML command failure retries once with a regenerated lockfile when one exists.
+This reruns coverage, JSON, and HTML.
+Lockfile regeneration or dependency-fetch failure aborts the build.
+Additional targets are built only when the default target produces library documentation.
+The CLI does not have the production builder's queue reattempt mechanism.

-Use `--strict` to make any auxiliary or additional-target failure fatal:
+Use `--strict` to make JSON, coverage, or additional-target failures affect the exit status:

 ```console
 docs_rs_build --strict
 ```

-Cargo and rustdoc output is streamed to standard output.
-A final summary shows the result for every target and the paths of generated HTML and rustdoc JSON artifacts.
+Cargo and rustdoc build output is streamed live.
+When the release completes, a table shows HTML, JSON, and coverage status/duration for each target, totals, full build duration, and sandbox peak memory.
+Failed steps include their captured logs.
+Setup and fatal preparation errors return early with an error instead of the summary table.
+Packaging output is printed after `cargo package` finishes.

 ## Workspace and generated files